Amundi MSCI Emerging Ex China UCITS ETF Acc

 See below how EuroFolio members build portfolios around EMXC, and which ETFs they most commonly pair with it.

-The Amundi MSCI Emerging Ex China UCITS ETF is most frequently paired with broad-based developed market equity funds like XDWD and VWCE, which typically command the largest portions of these portfolios at allocations between 30 and 42 percent.
-Investors also frequently integrate gold vehicles such as SGLD or GOLD, often dedicating 8 to 25 percent of their capital to these assets to act as a volatility buffer.
-This combination suggests that EMXC is rarely used as a standalone growth engine but rather as a tactical satellite holding designed to capture non-Chinese emerging market upside while relying on core developed equity and precious metals to anchor the portfolio against systemic drawdowns.
+The Amundi MSCI Emerging Ex China ETF is most frequently paired with broad-based developed market equity funds like XDWD and VWCE, which typically command allocations between 30 and 42 percent.
+Gold ETFs such as SGLD and GOLD are also common companions, appearing in portfolios with 8 to 25 percent weightings to provide a non-correlated hedge against equity market volatility.
+These combinations suggest that investors use EMXC as a tactical satellite to capture growth in non-Chinese emerging economies while relying on core global equity and precious metal holdings to anchor the portfolio against the higher inherent risk of emerging markets.

 AI analysis of below portfolio data from our community only · Not investment advice · Jun 2026